ircv4-wg/spec-devel/drafts/03-metadata.md

 {"to": {"target": "Elizafox", "type": "user", "local": true}, "from": {"server": "irc.butthead.org", "local": true}, "command": "METADATA", "parameters": {"action": "UNSUBSCRIBE", "key": "status", "message": "Unubscription failed: you are not subscribed", "code": 404}, "success": false, "id": 1}
 ```

+# Implicit subscriptions
+When joining a channel, an implicit subscription to all of its metadata keys is created, which behaves as if the `SUBSCRIBE` action was performed on all metadata keys.
+However, the user MUST NOT be subscribed to any privileged keys or keys they would not normally have access to; if they later gain privilege, an implicit subscription MUST be created.

+Clients MUST be able to unsubscribe from individual keys in a channel.
+If clients later so choose, they MUST be able to reissue a `SUBSCRIBE` action for keys they have previously unsubscribed from, with the usual semantics and limitations of the `SUBSCRIBE` command.

+Other implicit metadata updates MAY be created by servers, but servers SHOULD notify users of such subscriptions, unless these subscriptions are an integral part of features.

 # Security issues
 Sensitive metadata MUST be protected from unauthorised access by users and channels.